vtjnash/orange-winner/orange-pi-plus2e.md

 dd if=u-boot-sunxi-with-spl.bin of=/dev/sdX bs=1024 seek=8
 ```

-With just this step, you should be able to turn on the card and see output on serial and hdmi (if you applied the uboot patch).
+With just this step, you should be able to turn on the card and see output on serial and hdmi.

 Build a kernel
 --------------